galaxytwenty/PmGPT/README.md

 ### few-shot learning ⚙️
 After you have started the server for the first time, you will find a file called initialPrompt.yml in the plugin_data/PmGPT folder.<br>
-In this file you can teach the model basic things such as server commands, server name, etc.
+In this file you can teach the model basic things such as server commands, server name, etc.<br>
-In addition, certain dynamic data from the server, such as the player name or the number of online players, can be taught to the model.
+In addition, certain dynamic data from the server, such as the player name or the number of online players, can be taught to the model.<br>
-You can find more information in the initialPrompt.yml file.
+You can find more information in the initialPrompt.yml file.<br>

 ### Answer preview 🤖💬
 ***Question: tell me good names for factions***<br>